snwfdhmp/prose/README.md

 ## Introduction

-Prose implements simple language-processing by using simple regexps to recognize certain "meaning entities" inside a messsage.
+Prose implements simple language-processing by using simple regexps to recognize certain "meaning entities" inside a message.

 It's good at :